katyo/unicom/unicom/README.md

-/*!

 # Unified communication for IoT clients

 The backends interface was introduced to support different connection methods.

-The backend should provide the way to establish bidirectional connection for exchange binary data with device.
+Each backend should provide the way to establish bidirectional connection for exchange binary data with devices.

-**IMPORTANT NOTE**: Async crate feature should be selected, because no default is set.
+**IMPORTANT NOTE**: Async feature should be selected by consumer.

 ## Supported features